ting2025/ting2025.github.io/_pages/about.md

   - /about.html
 ---

+> Stand on the shoulder of giants, to explore teh boundary of science.

 About me
 ======
 I'm currently a senior student at Hong Kong University of Science and Technology, studying a Bachelor of Engineering majoring in Chemical Engineering with an extended major in Artificial Intelligence.
 I participated in projects for chemical information extraction, specifically in object recognition in chemical reaction mechanisms.